snackdriven/meh-trics/DEVELOPMENT.md

 encore gen client --target leap
 ```

+This command also runs automatically in the pre-commit hook before Biome checks.
+Ensure the Encore CLI is installed so the hook can succeed.

 ### Seed Sample Data
 With the backend running you can add some starter entries: